About us

 Between July 10, 2007 and May 17, 2008, Erden Eruç rowed from Bodega Bay on the California shores to the waters of Papua New Guinea.
 The 312 days that he had spent in his rowboat became the new Guinness World Record for the longest time at sea by a solo ocean rower.
 The previous record was 304 days, which belonged to the late Peter Bird, a pioneer of ocean rowing who was lost at sea.

 On May 14th, Erden reached the southmost position on his row when the seas turned on him.
 He had come to within 137nm of Wewak in Papua New Guinea.
 He was between the Manu Island and the Ninigo Group.
 Just 200nm due southwest in Jayapura, his teammates waited with 7 expedition bags full of resupplies.
-Alas, with 10 days worth of food left on board, Erden was carried offshore, away from safety toward the storm tracks, with persistent westerly winds which later turned southerly.
-The typhoon season had already started -- a typhoon had formed earlier on May 6th northwest of Palau which had created the sinking motion in the atmosphere, which in turn had brought the favorable north-northwest winds helping Erden to break south of the Equator.
+Alas, with 10 days worth of food left on board, Erden was carried offshore, away from safety toward the storm tracks, with persistent southwesterly winds which later turned southerly.
+The typhoon season had already started -- a typhoon had formed earlier on May 3rd northwest of Palau which had created the sinking motion in the atmosphere, which in turn had brought the transient favorable north-northwest winds helping Erden to break south of the Equator.
 Now the entire phenomenon had been reversed.
 The resupply was impossible from Jayapura given the distances involved and lacking a suitable vessel.

 Being carried further north to face typhoons with little food on board was a recipe for disaster, which surely would have created a rescue situation, risking the loss of the boat.
 The responsible seamanship required erring on the side of safety and creating the least cost to those who would be coming to Erden's aid.
 Philippine fishermen on vessels operated by the Frabelle Fishing Corporation assisted in the "orderly retreat" helping to retrieve Erden's boat, and later stored it at the Frabelle facilities in General Santos City on Mindanao Island in the Philippines.